DSpace-Labs/DSpace7RestTutorial/exercise1.md

 ### 4. EPersons and Groups

 #### 4a.
 View all EPersons
-Use the HAL Browser to view all people known to the repository.
+Use the HAL Browser to view all people (epersons) known to the repository.

 `api/eperson/epersons`

 #### 4b.
 View a specific EPerson
-Use the HAL Browser to view the data for a specific user.
+Use the HAL Browser to view the data for a specific user (eperson).

 `api/eperson/epersons/[uuid]`